 If a sale is agreed, a broker then acts as a third party mediating between the buyer and the seller throughout the sale to ensure it runs smoothly.
-Brokers usually work on a commission basis (we charge 10%, inclusive of VAT) and as such it is in their interest to get the best price for your cask.
+Brokers usually work on a commission basis (for example, we charge 10%, inclusive of VAT) and as such it is in their interest to get the best price for your cask.

 The third option is through a dealer.
 A dealer is someone who buys the cask themselves with the intention of selling it on at a profit (just the same as in cars for example).
 As such dealers can sometimes get you a price more quickly but it may not be the best price.